Hamilton County Energy Assistance Program

 Click the above PDF button/link to download and print your energy assistance application for completion by hand.
 Review the information needed, print the application information clearly, sign your application and provide copied documents with the application.
 Then drop off or mail the application.

-Use either PDF to complete the application, provide copied documents as requested here and mail to Good Samaritan Network as soon as possible:
+Use a PDF to complete the application, provide copied documents as requested here and mail to Good Samaritan Network as soon as possible:

 Good Samaritan Network